Coimbra: Suebi, Alans and Visigoths

 After being subjected to the Roman Empire for a long time, a deluge of barbarians flooded the Iberian Peninsula in 409, and the Lower Mondego area recognised Hermeric, the landlord of the Suebi, as its ruler.
-But the ambition to gain territory dominated Ataces, king of the Alans and Coimbra fell from the hands of Hermeric.
-Ataces, the new lord of Coimbra, depopulated and devastated it fearing the security of its fortresses.
-Delighted, however, with the beauty of Lower Mondego, and with the easiness of its fields, he laid beside it the foundations for a new city which was called Colimbria.
-Ataces converted to christianity, but being arian by sect persecuted catholics with ferocity.
-The prisoners were either beheaded before the walls of the new city, their bodies serving as foundations, or employed like cargo donkeys in its edification.
+But the ambition to gain territory drove Ataces, king of the Alans, to take Coimbra from Hermeric.
+Later chronicles describe the rule of Ataces, king of the Alans, including semi-legendary accounts of forced labour and the symbolic marriage between his house and that of the Suebi..
+Ataces converted to Christianity, but being arian by sect persecuted catholics with ferocity.
+The prisoners were either beheaded before the walls of the new city, their bodies serving as foundations, or employed like cargo donkeys in its construction.
 Nobody escaped the tyranny of Ataces: he ordered everyone to work on the construction of the walls.
 Elipando, the holy Bishop of Coimbra was also there holding the stone and the clay for the works of the city.
 “Passing by the new Coimbra (says Arisberto, Bishop of Porto, writing to Samerico, Archbishop of Braga), there I saw working in the construction of their walls many Ministers of God; among them, at the orders of Ataces, was also Bishop Elipando: I cried with them for their misfortune and for the loss of this fertile province of the Roman Empire.”
 Hermeric of the northern Kingdom of the Suebi, whose the capital was Bracara Augusta (former name of Braga), did not lose hope of rescuing the lands that had been taken by Ataces in the south.
 He crossed the Douro river and appeared with his army before the new walls of Coimbra.
 But Ataces triumphed and followed Hermeric's retreating army to the banks of Douro, further north, where the Suebi landlord would buy from him, in exchange for his daughter, peace and an alliance.
-Ataces, crowned with the laurels of victory continues with great fervor the reedification of the city he had plundered before.
-Hermeric visited him in Colimbria bringing him her daughter, princess Cindazunda, who had been flourishing in age and beauty.
+Ataces, crowned with the laurels of victory continued with great fervor the rebuilding of the city he had plundered before.
+Hermeric visited him in Colimbria bringing him his daughter, princess Cindazunda, who had been flourishing in age and beauty.
 Ataces, in order to show his gratitude had the picture of his new wife placed in a vase, with a serpent on one side and a lion walking towards her on the other.
 Those were the insignias of Ataces (lion) and Hermeric (serpent).
 Cindazunda had her eyes lifted up the sky and her hands raised as if thanking the Eternal for having been the medium between the father and the husband and having united with bonds of peace and friendship the serpent and the lion, up until that moment, enemies.
 As the walls and towers of the city were being built, the workers carved on the stones this insignia so pleasant to the King, that until today, has been the coat of arms of Coimbra.
 Cindazunda, professing Catholicism, established the bonds of peace between the two kings and improved the fortunes of the inhabitants of Coimbra mitigating the ferocious spirit of Ataces against the catholics.
-The Visigoths would conquest the region later.
+The Visigoths would conquer the region later.
 During the Visigothic era (from the 5th to the early 8th century), the County of Coimbra was created by king Wittiza (c.
 687 – probably 710) and it was a sub-county of his dominion, established as a fief for his son prince Ardabast (or Sisebuto), with its seat in Emínio (the Visigothic name for Coimbra), which persisted until the Muslim invasion from the south.